“Paying attention to what is behind each piece of paper makes the collage more interesting and creates a certain mood.”

-Verbicky original works are counted in thousands of important private, public, celebrity, and museum collections in countries all over the world.
-He collaborates frequently with philanthropic organizations, using his artwork to raise thousands for nonprofits like the Waterkeeper Alliance and the Art of Elysium.
-His works have been the focus of international exhibitions, from Berlin to New York City, to Boston, Los Angeles, and San Diego, and have been auctioned by Sothebys & Christie’s.
+Verbicky’s original works are counted in thousands of important private, public, celebrity, and museum collections in countries worldwide.
+He frequently collaborates with philanthropic organizations, using his artwork to raise thousands for nonprofits like the Waterkeeper Alliance and the Art of Elysium.
+His works have been the focus of international exhibitions, from Berlin to New York City, Boston, Los Angeles, and San Diego, and auctioned by Sotheby’s & Christie’s.

 Verbicky lives and works in Southern California.